naeemmusamh/Reading-note/Readme201-01.md

 will usually find a title element inside the head element.
 3- title The contents of the title element are either shown in the top of the browser, above where you usually type in the URL of the page you want to visit, or on the tab for that page.

 ### What is HTML?????
-- [ ] stands for hper text markup language
+- [ ] stands for hyper text markup language
 - [ ] allows you to create links
 - [ ] allows you to move from one page to another